ChrisGora/sdl-battleships/readme_battle.txt

 The only thing false about this is that state does depend on display - it stores a pointer to the display - however this is a very tiny connection and it doesn't affect testing in any way.
 Even though that pointer is stored in state only battle is capable of passing it from state to display.
+Display module has no direct access to information in state.
+That's why everything is passed via battle.

+### POSSIBLE IMPROVEMENTS

+Battle.c is still quite huge and messy.
+It would be useful to separate the terminal IO functions from logic functions.
+I didn't separate them in the end, because I knew I wasn't going to work on the terminal functions anymore and also because there are some cyclic dependencies between the IO and logic functions.
+It was therefore best to leave it as it is and not break what's already working.